bbqbaron/reason-talk/md/types.md

 type Die = D4|D6|D8|D10|D12|D20
 ```

-This is a lot like the more OO "enum", without the underlying artifacts like having an associated int value, etc.
+This is a lot like the more OO "enum", without the underlying artifacts like having an associated int value...and with a really cool benefit.

+(Next slide, please!)

+---

 ## Tag Arguments